n-grace-henry/MS-Thesis/scale_processing_feb.md

 Year, category (CSIA-half, bulk-half, punched), ocean age (two or three)

 Sonicating for 10 minutes to remove the residue from the scale card.

+After cutting and punching, I will weigh each sample.